carp-lang/Carp/README.md

 ```

 To build this example, save it to a file called 'example.carp' and load it with ```(load "example.carp")```, then execute ```(build)``` to build an executable, and ```(run)``` to start.
 The external dependencies are SDL2 and pkg-config.
 On macOS Catalina libiconv is also required.

+For a slightly longer example, check out [Reptile](examples/reptile.carp) - a Snake clone in Carp.

 ### Language Designer & Lead Developer
 [Erik Svedäng](http://www.eriksvedang.com) ([@e_svedang](https://twitter.com/e_svedang))